tucnak/goplenum/README.md

 ### Usage

-The usage of Enum is the same as Stringer, so you can refer to the [stringer docs](https://godoc.org/golang.org/x/tools/cmd/stringer) for more information.
+The usage of Goplenum is the same as Stringer, so you can refer to the [stringer docs](https://godoc.org/golang.org/x/tools/cmd/stringer) for more information.